Graduated Driver License For First Time Applicants Under Age 18

 - Must be at least 16 years old, and less than 18 years of age.

 - Must present a Delaware Driver Education Certificate (Blue Certificate) as proof that you passed a certified Delaware Driver Education Course.
 If you passed a course in another state, your out-of-state certificate must be approved by the Department of Education; this approval must be presented to the Division of Motor Vehicles.
-For approval send the certificate to Dr. M. Dean Betts, Education Associate Driver Education, Department of Education, Collette Education Resource Center, 35 Commerce Way, Suite 1, Dover, Delaware 19904, or fax to 302.739.1780 (Telephone 302.857.3320).
+For approval send the certificate to Mr. Michael Wagner, Education Associate Driver Education, Department of Education, Collette Education Resource Center, 35 Commerce Way, Suite 1, Dover, Delaware 19904, or fax to 302.739.1780 (Telephone 302.857.3320).

 - Either father or mother of the minor if both parents are living together within this State and the minor resides with both parents.
-(Note: Parents are verified by using the minor's birth certificate which must include mother and/or father's name)
+(Note: Parents are verified by using the minor's original or certified copy of their birth certificate which must include mother and/or father's name)

 - - OR -

 - Father of the minor, if the father is living within this State, and the minor resides with the father only.
 Mother of the minor, if the mother is living within this State and the minor resides with the mother only.
 Father or mother, if the father or mother lives within this State, and the minor resides with neither parent, and the minor has no legal guardian within this State.
-(Note: Parents are verified by using the minor's birth certificate which must include mother and/or father's name.
-Stepparents can not act as a sponsor unless the minor is adopted or appointed the minor's guardian.)
+(Note: Parents are verified by using the minor's original or certified copy of their birth certificate which must include mother and/or father's name.
+Step-parents can not act as a sponsor unless the minor is adopted or appointed the minor's guardian.)

 - - OR -